For information on free auditions please see this page.

 - a piece of poetry OR spoken word OR a second contemporary monologue (this piece should be contrasting from your first and can but does not have to be self-written)

 - a classical monologue (this can be Shakespearean/Jacobean/Elizabethan or an equivalent text that may be from cultures other than western classical text but contain elements of rhythm and poetry

-Please make sure you have read the whole play your monologue comes from and that it works as a stand-alone speech, not requiring input from another character.
+Please make sure you have read the whole plays your monologues come from and that it works as a stand-alone speech, not requiring input from another character.

 Ensure that you:

-- Choose monologue pieces that match your age
+- Choose pieces that are close to you in age

-ALRA is assessing you on the following qualities and abilities:
+ALRA is assessing you on the following qualities and abilities throughout the day: